okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 <ApiLifecycle access="ie" /><br>
 <ApiLifecycle access="Limited GA" /><br>

-This document walks you through setting up an Okta sample app to demonstrate some Okta Identity Engine features.
-Among the many set-up options available with the Okta sample apps, the apps can redirect to the Okta Sign-In Widget, or to a social Identity Provider like Facebook, for authentication.
+This guide covers how to set up an Okta sample app to demonstrate some Identity Engine features.
+Among the many set up options available with the Okta sample apps, the apps can redirect to Okta's Sign-In Widget, or to a social Identity Provider like Facebook, for authentication.
 The following scenarios are included in this guide:

 * [Simple enrollment and authentication](#simple-enrollment-and-authentication)
 * [Enable self-service enrollment](#enable-self-service-enrollment)